-Standards in Croydon's schools remained above the national average at the end of Early Years Foundation stage phonics screening check, Key Stage 1 and Key Stage 2, consolidating the improvements seen in recent years.
-At Key Stage 4 (GCSE) the attainment by pupils was above the England average and progress outcomes were positive.
-At Key Stage 5 vocational outcomes were good but A- Level performance continued to be an area for development.
+Standards in Croydon's schools remain above the national average at the end of Early Years Foundation stage phonics screening check, Key Stage 1 and Key Stage 2, consolidating the improvements seen in recent years.
+At key Stage 4 (GCSE) the attainment of our pupils is above the England average and progress outcomes are positive.
+At Key Stage 5 vocational outcomes are good but A- Level performance continues to be an area for development.

-► 89.1% of children attended a good or better secondary school, with 47.8% of pupils attending an outstanding school compared to 24.8% nationally.

-► 89.8% of children attend a good or better primary school, with 23.5% of pupils attending an outstanding school, compared to 18.1% nationally
+- ▶ 89.1% of children attend a good or better secondary school, with 47.8% of pupils attending an outstanding school compared to 24.8% nationally. - 89.8% of children attend a good or better primary school, with 23.5% of pupils attending an outstanding school, compared to 18.1% nationally.